Sep 1, 2020

 Do I really need to elaborate here?

 These are the head honchos, the people who are keeping the entire production on the rails.
-Typically, you’ll want to list the director, assistant director, producer, and production coordinator.
+Typically, you’ll want to list the contact details for the director, assistant director, producer, and production coordinator.
 The AD and production coordinator are there for the day-to-day stuff, but if someone needs the director or producer for a big call, they’ll know how to ring them.

 Likewise, letting everyone know when lunch is happening and how to get in touch with craft services (if that’s how you roll, that is).